SyneRBI/SIRF-SuperBuild/README.md

 This section is optional.

 Things work smoother if you have [the VirtualBox Guest Additions (VGA)](http://www.virtualbox.org/manual/ch04.html), essentially a set of drivers for the guest OS.
-The VM has these already installed but they will work properly if you have VirtualBox 4.3.30.
+The VM has these already installed but they will only work properly if you have VirtualBox 4.3.30.
 Fortunately, it is not very hard to install the VGA for your VirtualBox version.
 Please follow [the standard instructions](https://www.virtualbox.org/manual/ch04.html#idp45859068609968), skipping step 1 (about dkms) as this has been done for you.
 Reboot your VM after installing the VGA.
 Please do this __after__ updating your VM as above.

 After installing the VGA, you might want to configure a shared directory between the host and the guest machine such that your virtual machine can "see" your "normal" files.
 Please read [the Virtualbox documentation on Folder Sharing](http://www.virtualbox.org/manual/ch04.html#sharedfolders).